sjharw/Azure-Functions-Project/README.md

 # Azure Functions Project deployment walkthrough

 Walkthrough of creating an Azure Functions Project locally (from VSCode) and deploying it to Azure Functions App in Azure.
-This project gives a template for getting data from an API, processing it, and sending the data to Event Hub using Azure Key Vault to manage the connection strings.
+This project gives a template for getting data from an API, processing it, and sending the data to Event Hub, using Azure Key Vault to manage the connection strings.

-## Getting started
+## Setup Azure prerequisites

 ### Spin up resources in Azure
 In Azure, you will need the following resources setup: